Working at KI in Sweden

 If you are on scholarship, you don't pay taxes and are not covered by benefits in accordance with collective agreements or national social insurance benefits such as sickness benefits or retirement benefits.
-For more information about scholarship regulations and insurance coverage for scholarship holders see Affiliates and scholars.
+For more information about scholarship regulations and insurance coverage for scholarship holders see Scholarships

 An ordinary work week is 40 hours for fulltime employees.
 Saturdays, Sundays and bank holidays that fall on a weekday, Midsummer's Eve, Christmas Eve and New Year's Eve are work-free days.
 Bridge days (a work day between two work-free days) are also work-free.
 See Swedish bank holidays

 The academic year is divided into two semesters, each lasting 20 weeks.
 The autumn semester starts in early September and ends in mid-January.
 The spring semester starts in mid-January and ends in early June.
 However, the semesters for PhD students follow the calendar.

 Stay up to date on the campus events, find your way, book your workout and much more with KI Mobile Campus app.